streamnative/function-mesh-website/docs/reference/crd-config/function-crd.md

 If the node where a Pod is running has enough of a resource available, it's possible (and allowed) for a pod to use more resources than its `request` for that resource specifies.
 However, a pod is not allowed to use more than its resource `limit`.

-If the CPU and memory are the same and the function is a Java function then we only allow 90% of the memory available from the request for the JVM size to prevent out of memory errors.
+For Java functions we only allow a maximum memory usage by the JVM of 40% of the heap, 40% of direct memory and 20% misc.

 ## Secrets